alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 ## Rebooting all "safe" machines

-If you wish to reboot all machines, there is a fabric task to reboot "safe" machines one at a time:
+If you wish to reboot all machines, there is a Fabric task to reboot "safe" machines one at a time:

     fab $environment puppet_class:govuk_safe_to_reboot::yes numbered:N vm.reboot